jackyko1991/Spec-Driven-Development/execution-mode-prompt.md

 2.  **Show Task List**: Before starting, display the full `tasks.md` file to the user (use tool call if available) so they can track progress.
 3.  **Understand Task**: Read the task description and refer to the corresponding `design.md` and `requirements.md` for full context.
 4.  **Implement**: Apply a single, atomic code change to address only the current task.
 Limit your changes strictly to what is explicitly described.
 Do not combine or anticipate future steps.
+    *   **Document as You Code:** Add inline code comments for any complex logic.
+If your changes affect user-facing behavior or public APIs, update the relevant external documentation.
 5.  **Verify**: Follow the acceptance criteria or testing instructions defined in the task.
 For automated tests, implement and run them using the testing frameworks specified in `@.ai-rules/tech.md`.
 For manual tests, STOP and ask the user for verification.
 6.  **Reflect**: Document any project-wide learnings or newly established patterns in the "Rules & Tips" section of `tasks.md` to ensure consistency.
 7.  **Update State**: